LucasGabrielfl0/Cubesat-Hardware/README.md

 <img width="497" height="497" alt="Image" src="https://github.com/user-attachments/assets/af3be711-52df-4c27-a4c6-7497ec90dd6b" />

 ## FRAME

-PIC of the empty frame / frame + RW setup

 ## 🔗 Other Repositories in this Project
 Here are the links for all the other repositores within this project